Joefamouze/github-pages-with-jekyll/_posts/2021-05-08-my-first-blog-post.md

-title: "Welcome to my blog"
+title: Welcome to my blog
 date: 2021-05-08

 Have you ever been stranded in an unknown environment, with no one to talk to who understands your languague?